SeldonIO/seldon-core/docs-gb/models/scheduling.md

 After a suitable candidate server is identified for a given model, Core 2 attempts to load the model onto it.
 If no matching server is found, the model is marked as `ScheduleFailed`.

-This process is extensible and in future versions we might add other filters that can be used for scheduling decisions.
+This process is designed to be extensible, allowing for the addition of new filters in future versions to enhance scheduling decisions.

 {% hint style="info" %}
 **Note**: A specific Model can only be assigned to at most one Server and therefore this Server will require to have enough replicas to host all replicas of the Model.